MindaugasBernatavicius/moneytransferapp-revolut/README.md

-# Money Transfer Application for Revolut Java Backend Engineer possition
+# Money Transfer Application for Revolut

 ## Explicit requirements
 1. Java / Kotlin can be used as an implementation language.